Position

 What does a Maintenance Technician do?

 A Maintenance Technician plays a crucial role in ensuring that equipment and facilities run smoothly.
 This professional inspects, repairs, and maintains various machinery and systems.
 They work to prevent breakdowns and extend the life of equipment.
 Maintenance Technicians often handle both preventive and corrective maintenance tasks.
-They use tools and equipment to diagnose issues and perform repairs.
-This role requires a strong understanding of mechanical systems and the ability to follow technical instructions.
+They use tools and diagnostic equipment to identify issues.
+They then take the necessary steps to fix problems and keep everything in good working order.

 View Maintenance Technician jobs nearby